dhirajsharma072/envconf/README.md

      NODE_ENV=developemnt
    ```

-2. Create ".env.tpl" file on project directory which contains template of all environment variables
+2. Create ".env.tpl" file on project directory which contains template of all environment variables.
+   This file will be shared among team to check list of environment variables and corresponding sample value.

 ".env"file